zhanglei1949/DistractedDriverDetection/README.md

 ### Train

 Run the notebook `main_training`.
-It will save a trained model under the folder `Model/`
+It will save a trained model under the folder `Model/`.

 ### Predict
-Use the script `predict.py [Model/model_name]` to obtain prediction and generate a .csv file for Kaggle.
+Use the script `predict.py [Model/model_name]` to obtain prediction and generate a .csv file for Kaggle under the folder `Output/`.